Hemorrhoids High Fiber Diet

 To promote a healthy gut, you need both kinds of fiber.
 For instance, you can have foods in the legume family, including beans, peanuts, peas, and soybeans.

-Legumes are filled with both types of fiber, but they mostly comprise the soluble kind.
+Legumes are filled with both types of fiber, but they mainly comprise the soluble kind.
 For instance, one cup of lentils comprises roughly 16 grams of fiber.

 This is nearly half of the prescribed daily fiber intake.

 Most grownups should get 21 – 38 grams of fiber per day.
-Although this can vary depending on age and gender.
+However, this can vary depending on age and gender.

-Legumes can firm up your stool, making it less likely that you need to strain when visiting the washroom.
+Legumes can firm up your stool, making it less likely that you need to strain when visiting the restroom.
 This can help reduce piles or ease their symptoms.

 Prunes